Frank Chin: Life and career

 Stereotypes of Asian Americans and traditional Chinese folklore are common themes in much of his work.
 Many of his works revolve around criticism of the racism in the United States.
 Frank Chin has accused other Asian American writers, particularly Maxine Hong Kingston, of furthering such stereotypes and misrepresenting the traditional stories.
 Chin also has been highly critical of American writer Amy Tan for her telling of Chinese-American stories, indicating that her body of work has furthered and reinforced stereotypical views of this group.
 On a radio program, Chin has also debated the scholar Yunte Huang regarding the latter's evaluation of Charlie Chan in his writing.
 This discussion was later evaluated on the activist blog "Big WOWO."

 In addition to his work as an author and playwright, Frank Chin has also worked extensively with Japanese American resisters of the draft in WWII.
 His novel, Born in the U.S.A., is dedicated to this subject.
 Chin was one of several writers (Jeffery Paul Chan, Lawson Fusao Inada, and Shawn Wong of CARP, Combined Asian American Resources Project) who worked to republish John Okada's novel No-No Boy in the 1970s; Chin contributed an afterword which can be found in every reprinting of the novel.
 Chin has appeared in Jeff Adachi's The Slanted Screen, a 2006 documentary film about stereotypical depictions of Asian males in American cinema.
 Chin was also an instrumental organizer for the first Day of Remembrance.

 Chin is also a musician.
 In the mid-1960s, he taught Robbie Krieger, guitarist for The Doors, how to play the flamenco guitar.
 After a stroke in 1990, he lost his ability to play the guitar and, temporarily, to laugh.

 Frank Chin in San Francisco, 1975.

-Chin was married for five years to Kathy Chang in the 1970s.
-Kathleen Chang (October 10, 1950 – October 22, 1996), was better known by her performance name Kathy Change.
-She was a Sino-American political activist, writer, and performance artist.
+Chin was married to the activist, writer, and performance artist Kathy Chang for five years in the 1970s.